-The Group's Tax Strategy aligns to the Principles of the Partnership's Constitution and, as a responsible leading retailer, the Group recognises that paying taxes arising from trading activities is an important part of how the business contributes to the societies in which it operates.
-The Tax Strategy adopted by the Board is available on the Partnership's website.
+Our Tax Strategy aligns to the Principles of our Constitution and, as a responsible leading retailer, we recognise that paying taxes arising from our activities is an important part of how our business contributes to the societies in which we operate.
+The Tax Strategy adopted by the Partnership Board is available on the Partnership's website.